emmaneugene/emmaneugene/README.md

-- 👋 Hi, I’m @emmaneugene
+- 👋 Hi, I’m @emmaneugene, an aspiring software engineer reading computer science at SMU
-- 👀 I’m interested in embedded systems, AI, and understanding software design patterns
+- 👀 I’m interested in web development, devops, embedded systems, AI, and understanding the first principles behind good software and system design
 - 📫 How to reach me: Send me an email at emmaneugene@outlook.com!
 I would love to know more about your interests and projects :)

-Last updated: Aug 2021
+Last updated: July 2022

 <!---
 emmaneugene/emmaneugene is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.